adam-zhang/tools/README.md

 # Read Me First

-This project contains tools that I use in programming to accelerate codeing.
+This project contains tools that I use in programming to accelerate coding.

 ## Programming language